clean-code-craft-tcq-7/coverage-in-py-Souravkumar2434/README.md

 You have seen a few workflows in this repository.
 They are quality-gates to prevent duplication, control complexity and prove functionality.
 Do you think some of them have potential to guide code-improvements in your team? **yes yes/no**

 During the next four weeks, what improvement do you plan in your code-quality practice? (in your regular work, not in this repository!)
-**make the code more modular, try to use pure functions as much as possilbe, making naming convention as optimal as possible. the practice here**
+**make the code more modular, try to use pure functions as much as possilbe, making naming convention as optimal as possible.**